NirmaySriharsha/Siete-y-Medio/README.md

 9. 21st April- Resolved a few merge conflicts and checked to make sure the merge went well.
 Noticed and fixed a formatting error in the Readme file.
 Still have to check the code for corner cases and enable it to print a log file of games.

+10. 23rd April- Finished up coding the corner cases.
+There seems to be certain problems where the computers hands aren't being randomized but mine are.